arbor-sim/arbor/doc/python/probe_sample.rst

          print(" * Meta:", m)
          print(" * Payload:", d.shape)

-This script, has a single (scalar) probe, a single vector probe, and a probeset involving two scalar probes.
+This script has a single (scalar) probe, a single vector probe, and a probeset involving two scalar probes.
 The script is complete and can be run with Arbor installed, and will output:

 .. code-block::